 Many companies don’t have efficient systems in place to manage data securely.
 Symantec’s State of European Privacy Report showed that 90% of businesses believe it’s too difficult to delete customer data and 60% do not have the systems in place to help them do so.
 That’s where GDPR comes in… but what is GDPR?

-In today’s digital-dominated world, personal data is being collected at an ever-increasing rate.
-The posts we like on social media, the emails we send, the websites we visit and the apps we use all contribute to our digital footprint.
+In today’s digital-dominated world, companies are collecting personal data at an ever-increasing rate.
+Posts we like on social media; emails we send; websites we visit; apps we use… they all contribute to our digital footprint.

 What is GDPR?

-The General Data Protection Regulation is a new digital privacy regulation, which will be officially introduced on the 25th May 2018.
+The General Data Protection Regulation is a new digital privacy regulation, which will be officially introduced on 25 May 2018.

-As current EU data privacy regulations have not been updated since 1995 (before the advent of social media, smartphones, and other more advanced web technology), GDPR will offer a dramatic shift in personal data management.
-And, unlike current regulations, you cannot opt out of GDPR and failing to comply could lead to a hefty fine.
+Plus, unlike current regulations, you cannot opt out of GDPR.
+Failing to comply could lead to a hefty fine.
 Up to €20 million or 4% of your global turnover, to be exact!

 The new approach puts the power back in the hands of the consumer, offering protection and reducing exploitation.
-For businesses, this means more accountability and transparency — including thorough documentation of personal data usage, regular privacy impact assessments, stricter policies regarding seeking permission to use personal data, improved privacy settings for digital products and websites, and efficient reporting of data breaches.
+Importantly, for businesses, this means more accountability and transparency.

-While implementing GDPR will come with a few challenges for businesses and marketers, clear and consistent data privacy regulations across Europe has multiple long-term benefits for companies and consumers.
+Hopefully, the answer to ‘what is GDPR?’ is now more clear.
+Implementing GDPR will come with a few challenges for businesses and marketers.
+However, it ultimately offers multiple long-term benefits for companies and consumers.